Mr. Sardonicus

-Mr. Sardonicus is a 1961 horror film produced and directed by William Castle.
-It tells the story of Sardonicus, a man whose face becomes frozen in a horrifying grin while robbing his father's grave to obtain a winning lottery ticket.
+Mr. Sardonicus is a 1961 horror film produced and directed by William Castle, based on the short story "Sardonicus" by Ray Russell, who also wrote the screenplay.
+It tells the story of Baron Sardonicus, a man whose face becomes frozen in a horrifying grin while robbing his father Henryk Toleslawski's grave to obtain a winning lottery ticket.
 Castle cited the film in his memoir as one of his favorites to produce.

 Plot

-In 1880, in the fictional central European country of Gorslava, prominent London physician Sir Robert Cargrave visits the mysterious Baron Sardonicus at the urgent request of Cargrave's former love, Maude, now the baron's wife.
+In 1880, in the fictional central European country of Gorslava, prominent London physician Sir Robert Cargrave visits the mysterious Baron Sardonicus at the urgent request of Robert's former love, Maude, now the baron's wife.
 Sir Robert becomes apprehensive when his local inquiries about Sardonicus are met with fear.
-When Sir Robert arrives at Castle Sardonicus, his fears are quickly justified: he sees Sardonicus' servant Krull (Oskar Homolka) torturing another of the baron's servants with leeches.
+When Sir Robert arrives at Castle Sardonicus, he sees Sardonicus' servant Krull torturing the baron's maid Anna with leeches.
+Krull mollifies Sir Robert's ire by claiming he was treating Anna with bloodletting.

 Maude is afraid of what might happen if Sir Robert refuses Sardonicus's requests.
-Even Krull is not immune to the baron's cruelty: he is missing an eye, lost to Sardonicus's anger.
+Convinced that Maude despises him, Sardonicus bribes women to his chambers and terrifies the locals with his sadism.

 Sardonicus tells his story to Sir Robert.
-He was born Marek Toleslawski, a farmer like his father Henryk (Vladimir Sokoloff).
-Marek and his wife Elenka (Erika Peters) lived a humble life with his father, but Elenka and Henryk wanted more.
+He was born Marek Toleslawski, a farmer like his father Henryk.
+Marek and his wife Elenka lived a humble life with his father, but Elenka and Henryk wanted more.
 Henryk bought a ticket for the national lottery but died before the drawing; after his burial, Marek and Elenka discovered that the ticket had won but had been buried with Henryk.
 Elenka insisted that Marek retrieve the ticket from the grave to prove his love to her.
-Upon opening the grave, Marek was traumatized by the sight of Henryk's "grinning" skull.
-Marek's face was frozen in a similar horrifying grin, leaving him unable to speak intelligibly.
-Elenka, terrified by the transformation, committed suicide.
+Upon opening the grave, Marek was traumatized by the sight of Henryk's partially rotted, "grinning" face.
+Marek's face was frozen in a similar horrifying grin, leaving him unable to speak intelligibly or chew food.
+Elenka, terrified by the transformation, died by suicide.
 The lottery prize allowed Marek to buy a title and a castle, but he had no one to share them with.
 Marek renamed himself "Sardonicus" and hired speech experts to retrain him to speak.
 He conducted experiments on young women to find a cure for his condition, but had no success.
-He learned from his new wife, Maude, that Sir Robert was a great doctor specializing in paralysis, and he had hoped Sir Robert could restore his face.
+He learned from his new wife, Maude, that Sir Robert was a great doctor specializing in paralysis, and hoped Sir Robert could restore his face.